 When it comes to defending against a sex crime, it’s important to understand the burden of proof is on the prosecution.
 Prosecutors need to prove the guilt of alleged offenders beyond a reasonable doubt in order for you to be convicted of any sexual offense.
 Their team will likely rely on and present various forms of physical evidence such as DNA, photographs of injuries and statements from witnesses.
 As your criminal defense attorney, the Wieczorek Law team will work with you to discover and present additional evidence that will disprove the charges brought against you or provide reason for a lesser charge.

 Sex Crimes Penalties in Cincinnati, OH

 Penalties for sex crimes vary based on the type of charge and nature of the crime.
 Penalties range from low-level misdemeanors up to first degree felonies.
-Click here to see an updated list of common penalties ordered if convicted.

 If convicted, some charges also require a person to register as a sex offender in the county in which they reside.